Pornography in China: Issues

 Chinese internet censors are highly skilled at detecting pornographic images, audios, and videos.
 However, these censors are imperfect and susceptible to errors.
 An online lecture on human birth was shut down after censors flagged the livestream as pornographic material.
 “A livestreamed course on meiosis, the division of sex cells...” resulted in a similar problem for a biology teacher in Wenzhou, China.
 While trying to eliminate all sexual content, censors have inadvertently targeted educational content though the law allows it.

 Pornography related charges often carry serious punishments.
-Distributors of pornography can face up to life imprisonment and possession charges carry hefty fines and can cary prison sentences.
+Distributors of pornography can face up to life imprisonment and possession charges carry hefty fines and can carry prison sentences.
 Some critics claim that censorship disproportionately targets LGBT content, which leads to higher criminalization of authors and creators who attempt to make pornography more inclusive.
 Others claim that the crackdown on pornography is used as a tool by the Communist Party to increase censorship and further limit freedom of expression.

 Sex education is extremely limited in China.
 Consequently, pornography has become the "only source of information for millions of young people" looking to learn about sex.

-Survival of pornography
+Dissemination

 Pornographic websites

 The first pornographic websites appeared in China before sites like YouPorn and Pornhub became popular in the West.
 A few major (though ill-fated) websites appeared in China during 2004, including "99 Erotica Forum" and "Erotica Juneday".
 The business model for these websites requires visitors to navigate through pay-per-click advertisements for sex toys, Viagra-esque pills, and online casinos before they can watch or download pornographic content.
 The websites typically offer a mix of domestic amateur pornography videos and pirated content from Japan, Europe and the US.
 They typically set up their servers overseas and frequently change their URLs to avoid being detected by the authorities.
 The quantity of advertisements on these websites, sometimes with no pornographic content available after the advertisements have been navigated, and the high risk of picking up malware in the process of attempting to access these websites has prompted some services in China to charge a membership fee in return for greater reliability and fewer or no advertisements.
 However, the use of domestic bank accounts makes such websites even more vulnerable to authorities.
 The continued creation and distribution of pornography, despite its illegality, has resulted in the imprisonment of thousands of people across China.